 In 1953, Minard married Anna Meekhof.
 They had three children: Douglas, Beverly, and Philip.

 In 1970, Minard and Anna purchased our Zeeland location.
 This allowed the farm to expand greatly by providing room for coolers, washers, storage sheds, and greenhouses, in addition to the muck land in Jenison which provides rich growing conditions for our carrots, radishes, and green onions.
 In 1992, Anna passed away.
-Minard remarried Ann's sister, Alice, in 1994 and they reside on the farm today.
+Minard remarried Ann's sister, Alice, in 1994.
+In the summer of 2017, Alice passed away.
+Minard continues to live on the farm and work as he can.

 Minard's youngest son, Phil, married Cindy Koetsier in 1980.
 They currently own and manage the farm's operations including our greenhouses.
 They can be found each week at the Holland Farmers Market.
 They have seven children: Casey, Andrew, Jo Ellen, Jacob, William, Luke, & Isaac.